Maharishi Vedic Approach to Health: Sound therapy

 A form of classical Indian music called Maharishi Gandharva Veda is purported to integrate and harmonize the cycles and rhythms of the listener's body.
 Gandharva Veda is an upaveda and is codified in a number of texts that came to be known collectively at Gandharva Veda, an auxiliary text attached to Sama Veda.
 Mukund Lath writes that Gandharva Veda is a sacred corpus of music, derived from the still more ancient sama, a sacred Vedic form of music.
 Compact discs of the music are published by the Maharishi University of Management Press.

 Listening to recitation in Sanskrit from a specific branch of the vedic literature that corresponds to the appropriate area of the body as determined by a MVAH expert.

 Health Centers

 According to the movement's Global Good News website, there are 23 Maharishi Vedic Health Centres in 15 countries.
 In 2011, the Maharishi Ayurveda Hospital in New Delhi, India became the first ayurvedic hospital in Northern India to receive accreditation from the National Hospital Accreditation Board of Hospitals (NABH).
 The Raj is a health spa in Maharishi Vedic City, Iowa.
 Deepak Chopra founded the spa in 1987 and was its medical director.
 Ayurvedic spas have also been established in two locations in Germany: Bad Ems in Rhineland-Palatinate, and Bissendorf in Lower Saxony.

-One Maharishi Ayurveda health clinic is in Austria, soma med in Geboltskirchen.
-The building of soma med in Austria is built according to Maharishi Sthapatya Veda standards.
-Medical director of soma med is Dr Wolfgang Schachinger.